 (2) The remuneration system shall contribute to the promotion of and create incentives for good management and control of the risks involved in management, counteract excessive risk exposure and help prevent conflicts of interest.

-(3) Regulation no. 1507 of 1 December 2010 with subsequent amendments regarding remuneration schemes in financial institutions, investment firms and management companies for securities funds applies, with necessary adaptations.
+(3) Regulation no. 1507 of 1 December 2010 as of 31 December 2016 regarding remuneration schemes in financial institutions, investment firms and management companies for securities funds applies with necessary adaptations until further notice.

 Chapter 6.
 Public reporting